-- Personnel The personal property staff consists of 2 appraisers and 1 clerk/data entry support staff. - Data A common set of data characteristics for each account in the district are collected by appraisers in the field, by phone, and other pertinent sources and are entered into the PCAD mainframe computer by both the appraisal and clerical staff.
-These assigned property characteristics direct the computer-assisted personal property appraisal system to a preliminary account value. - Additionally, a third party appraisal firm that values minerals and certain utility properties gathers data from the Texas Railroad Commission and other proprietary sources.
+- Personnel The staff consists of a Director of Appraisal, a manager of Business Personal Property, 1 BPP appraiser, and clerical support staff. - Data A common set of data characteristics for each account in the district are collected by appraisers in the field, by phone, and other pertinent sources and are entered into the CAMA software system by both the appraisal and clerical staff.
+These assigned property characteristics direct the computer-assisted personal property appraisal system to a preliminary account value.
+Additionally, a third-party appraisal firm that values minerals and certain utility properties gathers data from the Texas Railroad Commission and other proprietary sources.